sach-iyer/sach-iyer.github.io/_posts/2025-11-16-ahmedabad-middle-class.md

 tags:
   - Master's Project

-excerpt: "> This is the first post in a series documenting my observations from my fieldwork in Ahmedabad.
-As part of my master's project on the impact of a community health worker program, I spent many months walking among and talking to the residents of five low-income neighborhoods (slums) in the city."
+excerpt: "> During my field visits, I found that residents of slums often refered to themsleves as *middle class*.
+Here I try to understand how those we refer to as the urban poor could idenitfy as middle-class."
 ---

 > This is the first post in a series documenting my observations from my fieldwork in Ahmedabad.
 As part of my master's project on the impact of a community health worker program, I spent many months walking among and talking to the residents of five low-income neighborhoods (slums) in the city.